sorenmat/ProjectDependencyGraph/README.md

 Tool for generating dependency graph of Eclipse projects.

+This is a simple scala script for generating a project dependency graph of Eclipse projects.

 The main method takes to arguments

 1. The starting directory to begin the scanning for .classpath files.